Marrano: Conversos in Italy

 Although the vast majority of Spain's 250,000 conversos had abandoned Judaism and been assimilated into Spain's dominant Catholic culture, many of those continuing to secretly practice their former religion felt threatened and persecuted by the Inquisition which continued to actively persecute heresy.
 Some of these chose to leave Spain, in bands or as individual refugees.
 Many migrated to Italy, attracted by the climate, which resembled that of the Iberian Peninsula, and by the kindred language.
 When they settled at Ferrara, Duke Ercole I d'Este granted them privileges.
 His son Alfonso confirmed the privileges to twenty-one Spanish conversos: physicians, merchants, and others (ib. xv.
 113 et seq.).
 A thoroughly researched history of these migrations is also contained in the book about one of their leaders Dona Gracia Nasi called, "The Woman Who Defied Kings", by the historian and journalist Andree Aelion Brooks.

 Spanish and Portuguese conversos also settled at Florence and contributed to make Livorno a leading seaport.
 They received privileges at Venice, where they were protected from the persecutions of the Inquisition.
 In Milan they materially advanced the interests of the city with their industry and commerce.
 At Bologna, Pisa, Naples, and numerous other Italian cities, they freely exercised the Jewish religion again.
 They were soon so numerous that Fernando de Goes Loureiro, an abbot from Porto, filled an entire book with the names of conversos who had drawn large sums from Portugal and had openly avowed Judaism in Italy.

 In Piedmont, Duke Emmanuel Philibert of Savoy welcomed conversos from Coímbra and granted them commercial and industrial privileges, as well as the free exercise of their religion.
 Rome was full of conversos.
 Pope Paul III received them at Ancona for commercial reasons.
 He granted complete liberty "to all persons from Portugal and Algarve, even if belonging to the class of New Christians."
 By 1553 three thousand Portuguese Jews and conversos were living at Ancona.

 Two years later, Pope Paul IV issued orders to have all the conversos in Papal states be thrown into the prisons of the Inquisition which he had instituted.
 Sixty of them, who acknowledged the Catholic faith as penitents, were transported to the island of Malta; twenty-four, who adhered to Judaism, were publicly burned (May 1556).
 Those who escaped the Inquisition were received at Pesaro by Guidobaldo II della Rovere, Duke of Urbino.
-Guidobaldo had hoped to have the Jews and conversos of Turkey select Pesaro as a commercial center; when that did not happen, he expelled the New Christians from Pesaro and other districts in 1558 (ib. xvi.
+Guidobaldo had hoped to have the Jews and conversos of Turkey select Pesaro as a commercial centre; when that did not happen, he expelled the New Christians from Pesaro and other districts in 1558 (ib. xvi.
 61 et seq.).

 Many conversos also went to Dubrovnik, formerly a considerable Croatian seaport on the Adriatic Sea.
 In May 1544, a ship landed there filled with Portuguese refugees.